CSU-CS150B/CS150B-Lab-Instructions/FunctionsGame.md

 Once you have the game running, try changing the values of health, attack, and defense to see how that effects the game.

 Take a look at the Game file to see all the different function calls and how they're used (even if you can't understand the entire program yet).

+## NOTE

+When you are ready to submit, make sure startGame() is commented in the run function, otherwise you will get an error that will prevent you from getting a grade